gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

 - pass/fail assignments

 ### Definition of Sustainable Development
+- Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs
-- concepts of responsibility and ethics(?)
+- concepts of responsibility and ethics

 ### Corporate Social Responsibility CSR
 - form of self-regulation for companies intgrated into business model